Terms for Exhibiting

 The character of the exhibits is subject to approval by the Society.
 SfN reserves the right even after an application is received to refuse applications not meeting standards required or expected, as well as the right to curtail or to close exhibits or parts of exhibits that reflect unfavorably on the character of the meeting.
 This applies to displays, literature, advertising, novelties, souvenirs, conduct of persons, etc.

 Applications from companies that have not previously exhibited at a Society annual meeting will be reviewed by the Society for eligibility before assignment is made.
+Please complete the First Time Exhibitors Form (below).

 The materials required for review are: